 The AIM-4170C SWR readings and the online transmission line loss calculator were used to calculate the efficiency of the completed bowtie antenna.
 Figure-10 shows calculated antenna efficiency at three frequencies across the 40 meter band.

-We can get an idea of how a T-network tuner will affect antenna performance by using a free T-network tuner simulator (courtesy of W9CF).
-Figure 10a is a diagram of a typical adjustable T-network matching circuit.
+We can get an idea of how a high pass T-network matching circuit will affect antenna performance by using a free T-network tuner simulator (courtesy of W9CF).
+Figure 10b is a diagram of a typical adjustable T-network matching circuit.

 To use the simulator we need to know the load R ±j values at each frequency of interest.
-Figure-10b shows the source R ±j values measured by the AIM-4170C.
+Figure-10c shows the source R ±j values measured by the AIM-4170C.

-Fortunately, we can use the free TLDetails transmission line loss calculator (courtesy of AC6LA) and the AIM-4170C measured source R ±j values (Figure-10a) to get the load R ±j values needed to use the tuner simulator.
-Figure 10c shows the TLDetails load impedance values for 7.15 MHz.
+Fortunately, we can use the free TLDetails transmission line loss calculator (courtesy of AC6LA) and the AIM-4170C measured source R ±j values (Figure-10c) to get the load R ±j values needed to use the tuner simulator.
+Figure 10d shows the TLDetails load impedance values for 7.15 MHz.
 Look for the cursor arrow (at load) on the left side of the results panel.

 We can refine calculated antenna efficiency by subtracting estimated tuner loss from net power available.
-There will be additional loss in the 4:1 balun.
+There will be additional loss incurred with the 4:1 balun depending upon the impedance.

 The completed bowtie is reasonably efficient for a 40 meter wire antenna at a height of 25’ (~.28 wavelength).
-Most autotuners should have no problem matching the 40 meter band impedance presented by the antenna.
+Most autotuners should have no problem matching the antenna to the transmitter.

 Phase IV – Operational Test